artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 *The Master and Margarita* was written by Mikhail Bulgakov (mee-ha-EEL bool-GA-kov).
 He finished writing it in 1940 and it was first published in 1966.

+## Thoughts

+I enjoyed reading *The Master and Margarita* because it was funny, fantastical, and well-written.
+It feels like the novel forms a coherent whole, perhaps embedded in many subtle Christian and Fäuste references, but any concrete message, at least for an American reader, is beyond reach.

+## Characters

+Wooland, Homeless, Pontius Pilate, and Margarita were my favourite characters.

+**Mikhail Alexandrovich Berlioz** is the short, dark-haired, plump, bald editor of a literary journal and chairman of the board of Massolit.

+**Ivan Nikolaevich Ponyrev** is a young, broad-shouldered poet who writes under the pseudonym Homeless.

+**Koroviev**, also called Fagott, is Wooland's henchman; seven feet tall and unbelievably thin, he has a jeering face.

+**Wooland** is satan.
+His left teeth have platinum crowns, his right have gold, his right eye is black, his left green, he has dark hair and appears to be a little over 40.

+**Yeshua Ha-Nozri**, Wooland's depiction of Jesus.
+Yeshua is Aramaic for "Lord of Salvation" and Ha-Nozri means "of Nazareth."

+**Pontius Pilate** was the procurator of Jerusalem.

+**Behemoth** is a giant, walking, talking black cat who loves guns and alcohol.
+He is one Wooland's companions.

+**Stepan Bogdanovich Likhodeev**, or Styopa for short, is the director of the Variety Theatre, and Berlioz's roommate.

+**Azazello** is one of Wooland's companions; he is short but extraordinarily broad-shouldered; he wears a bowler hat, has flaming red hair, a fang, and is quite ugly.

+**Doctor Stravinksy** is the friendly psychiatrist at the country hospital.

+**Nikanor Ivanovich Bosoy** is the chairman of the tenants' association where Berlioz and Styopa lived.

+**Grigory Danilovich Rimsky** is the financial directory (findirector) of the Variety Theater.

+**Ivan Savelyevich Varenukha** is the administrator of the Variety Theater.

+**Georges Bengalsky** is the master of ceremonies for the Variety Theater.

+**Vassily Stepanovich Lastochkin** is the bookkeeper at the Variety Theater.

+**The Master** is a writer, who wrote a book about Pontius Pilate and subsequently went insane.
+At the time when Ivan meets him, he is a "clean shaven, dark-haired man of approximately thirty-eight, with a sharp nose, anxious [brown] eyes, and a wisp of hair hanging down on his forehead."

+**Margarita Nikolaevna** is a beautiful intelligent woman who lives in Moscow, and is one of the few characters who can accept the supernatural.
+For this reason Wooland and his henchman seem to admire her.

 ## Outline

 1. Berlioz and Homeless discuss Jesus' existence with a stranger